 • Sugar – You will need white and brown sugar in this recipe.
 The brown sugar is a key ingredient to get these cookies perfectly chewy.

 • Vanilla Extract -You can easily make your own vanilla extract or use store bought.
-Pure is preferable over imitation.
+Pure vanilla extract is preferable over imitation.

 • Eggs – Use the freshest eggs you can.
 Eggs add moisture to the cookies and help the dry ingredients to bind together.